-Symantec Reporter (previously known as Blue Coat Reporter) processes the access logs uploaded from ProxySG and ASG appliances.
-While the managing of Databases is fairly clear in Reporter, it is not immediately obvious how the software or appliance handles the access logs used to build this database.
+Broadcom Reporter (previously known as Blue Coat Reporter) processes the access logs uploaded from ProxySG and ASG appliances.
+While the managing of databases is fairly clear in Reporter, it is not immediately obvious how the software or appliance handles the access logs used to build this database.
 This article will cover three common questions in detail regarding how the access logs are handled.

 Can Reporter delete my old access logs?